dcsil/lexislabs/architecture/adrs/adr_007_nextjs_frontend.md

 ## Decision

 We will use Next.js to build the frontend for NeuroLingo.
-This decision aligns with our need for SSR/SSG capabilities, SEO optimization, scalability, and developer productivity.
+This decision aligns with our need for SSR/SSG capabilities, search engine optimization, scalability, and developer productivity.
 Next.js is also widely adopted, ensuring access to community support and open source extensions.

 ## Status